Mentorship Leadership

 Celebrating Black History Month at Enterprise Mobility

-Black History Month is a major fixture of Enterprise Mobility’s annual diversity calendar and falls in October in the UK and Republic of Ireland.
+Black History Month is a major fixture of Enterprise Mobility’s annual calendar and falls in October in the UK and Republic of Ireland.

 “Enterprise Mobility in Ireland has a very successful track record of recruiting Black and minority ethnic talent”